shanerwarner/hugo-blowfish-production/content/oracle-rac/04-Oracle_ASM_Disk_WINSRV2025/_index.md

 ---
-title: "Step-by-Step Guide to Creating a Windows Server 2025 Virtual Machine"
+title: "Step-by-Step Guide to Creating Oracle ASM Disks for RAC using iSCSI"
 date: 2024-10-19
 draft: false
 description: "ASM Disk for Oracle RAC on Windows Server 2025"